kienme/Algorithms/README.md

 _Used to find shortest paths for all pairs of nodes_
 ### Algorithm
 G is the adjacency matrix representing the graph (999 represents ∞).
-'dist' matrix holds the shortest distance values
+'dist' matrix holds the shortest distance values.

 1. Initialize dist with G
 2. Consider each node 'i' in the graph as an intermediate node